Crystal-ng/Crystal-ng.github.io/index.md

 ## About Me

+My name is Crystal Ng.
 I am a Ph.D. candidate at the University of Texas at Austin.
-I will complete my dissertation and receive a Ph.D. in Human Development and Family Sciences with a Portfolio in Aging & Health and Applied Statistical Modeling from the University of Texas at Austin in August 2022.
+I will complete my dissertation and receive a Ph.D. in Human Development and Family Sciences with a [Portfolio in Aging & Health](https://liberalarts.utexas.edu/talc/students/portfolio-in-aging-and-health/index.php) and [Applied Statistical Modeling](https://stat.utexas.edu/graduate/portfolio-in-applied-statistical-modeling) from the University of Texas at Austin in August 2022.

 ## Research Interests